Leopoldo Girelli

-Leopoldo Girelli (born 13 March 1953) is an Italian prelate of the Catholic Church who serves as the apostolic nuncio to India and Nepal.
-He was nuncio to Israel and Cyprus as well as apostolic delegate to Jerusalem and Palestine from 2017 to 2021.
+Leopoldo Girelli (born 13 March 1953) is an Italian prelate of the Catholic Church who serves as the apostolic nuncio to Croatia.
+He was nuncio to Israel and Cyprus, India and Nepal as well as apostolic delegate to Jerusalem and Palestine from 2017 to 2021.
 He has worked in the diplomatic service of the Holy See since 1987 and previously served as nuncio to Indonesia, East Timor, and Singapore.

 Biography

 Girelli was born in Predore, Province of Bergamo, Italy, on 13 March 1953.

 He was ordained a priest on 17 June 1978 and incardinated in the diocese of Bergamo.
 He graduated in theology.
 To prepare for the diplomatic service, he completed a course of study at the Pontifical Ecclesiastical Academy in 1984.